On Traces in Categories of Contractions: Background

 \begin{definition}[Negatives, additive category] We say that a (dagger) finite biproduct category \emph{has negatives} if for every $\map{f}{A}{B}$, there exists $\map{-f}{A}{B}$ such that $f + (-f) = 0$.
 A (dagger) finite biproduct category with negatives is called a (dagger) \emph{additive} category. \end{definition}

 \begin{definition}[Positive map] A map $\map{a}{A}{A}$ in a dagger category is \emph{positive} if there exists $\map{f}{A}{B}$ with $a = \comp{f}{f^\dag}$. \end{definition}

 Positive maps in $\hilbc$ are positive operators in the usual sense.
 Every positive map is self-adjoint, and the sum of positive maps is positive if we have dagger biproducts.
-Given two maps $\map{f,g}{A}{A}$, we say that $f\leq g$ if there exists some positive $a$ such that $g=f+a$.
+Given two maps $\map{f,g}{A}{A}$, in a dagger finite biproduct category, we say that $f\leq g$ if there exists some positive $a$ such that $g=f+a$.

 \begin{lemma} Let $\map{f,g}{A}{A}$ and assume $f\leq g$. (a) For all $\map{h}{A}{B}$, we have $\comp{h^\dag}{f}{h}\leq \comp{h^\dag}{g}{h}$. (b) For all $\map{f',g'}{A'}{A'}$ with $f'\leq g'$, we have $f\oplus f'\leq g\oplus g'$. \end{lemma}